 Parking and transportation on the Texas A&M University campus is coordinated by Transportation Services.
 Disabled parking placards and license plates are issued by the County Tax Assessor-Collector’s office.
 The information provided below is a brief overview of the resources and procedures involved in utilizing these services in the campus community.

 To access disabled permit parking on-campus, individuals need a county-issued disabled parking hanging placard or a disabled license plate and a Texas A&M University parking permit from Transportation Services.
-With a county-issued disabled hanging placard or disabled license plate PLUS a TAMU parking permit or paid visitor parking fee, a person may park in any available unrestricted space.
+With a county-issued disabled hanging placard or disabled license plate PLUS a valid TAMU parking permit or paid visitor parking fee, a person may park in any available unrestricted space in addition to designated disabled parking spaces.

 How to obtain a disabled parking placard